-As you know, for the first time in the history of ShowOFF Section the curators decided to shortlist additionally 8 really good projects.
-It is time for you to hear about these artists!
+As you know, for the first time in the history of ShowOFF Section, in addition to selecting eight winners who are already working intensively with curators on a collective exhibition, the curators decided to shortlist 8 really good projects.

 Shortlisted artists will have a chance to individually consult their own projects and portfolios with ShowOFF curators during the Krakow Photomonth 2020 (SAVE THE DATE 21.05-21.06.2020).
 We are keeping our fingers crossed for them – it’s a great opportunity to receive advice and guidance from a group of experts from Poland and abroad!